Velocidex/velociraptor-docs/content/blog/2022/2022-08-15-release-notes/_index.md

 tags:
  - Release
 author: "Mike Cohen"
-date: 2022-08-14
+date: 2022-09-07
 ---

-I am very excited to announce the latest Velociraptor release 0.6.6 is now in release candidate.
+I am very excited to announce the latest Velociraptor release 0.6.6 is now out.
 This release has been in the making for a few months now and has a lot of new features and bug fixes.

 In this post I will discuss some of the interesting new features.